-During a recent conversation with one of our clients thinking about new ideas for his next vacation with his family in France this summer, we discovered one of his “forgotten passions” if we may say so.
+During a conversation with one of our clients about imagining a new summer trip to France for him and his family, we discovered one of his “forgotten passions” and suggested a one-of-a-kind adventure.

 By recalling some of his old memories about places he had visited long ago, he mentioned primitive art and the Lascaux Cave as one of his most vivid memories.

 “I had always imagined the Lascaux Cave as the testimony of a prehistoric era largely gone: some drawings in a cave, made by guys not very intellectually advanced, a historic place but not very impressive anyway ...
 FALSE!
 My experience with this cave completely turned my old fixed ideas upside down.
 I’ve never seen anything so exceptional.